suisei-cn/bilibili-translation-rt-bot/README.md

+This project is not used by myself, and is thus not actively developed.
+Contributions on bug fixes are still accepted.

+---

 # bilibili-translation-rt-bot

 It fetch from Bilibili API for recent images, try to determine if it's a Twitter translation using the following methods: